-NOTE: There is an important validation step of Effective Group Association calculation carried out in the backend (Azure AD functionality) when you make active assignment of a SCEP profile from Intune.
+NOTE: There is an important validation step of Effective Group Association calculation carried out in the backend (Azure AD functionality) when you make an active assignment of a SCEP profile from Intune.
 This checks and determines the association of the SCEP profile with the Trusted Certificate profile (for Root CA cert or Issuing CA cert based on your PKI infrastructure) defined within the profile.
 If this check fails to determine the association, the deployment fails at the initial stages and since this step is performed in the backend, you also do not get any logs for the same.

 It is for this reason that Microsoft recommends deploying the Trusted Certificate profile which is linked with the SCEP profile and the SCEP Certificate profile to the same group.
 Ref Microsoft article here.